CaddyGlow/ccproxy-api/docs/observability.md

 ## Prometheus Metrics

-When enabled, the `/metrics` endpoint exposes a wide range of metrics in Prometheus format.
+When enabled, the metrics plugin exposes `/metrics` in Prometheus format.

 ### Key Metrics